aitoroses/floxide/docs/guides/using-mermaid-diagrams.md

 # Using Mermaid Diagrams

-This guide explains how to use Mermaid diagrams in the Flowrs documentation.
+This guide explains how to use Mermaid diagrams in the Floxide documentation.

 ## Overview